Dylan-Sivori/Dylan-Sivori.github.io/_posts/2021-03-04-imdb-predictive-model.md

 # **Building Models**
 So now that I had my baseline, I could start building my models.
 In the interest of being thorough I decided to build two models, a Ridge model and an XGBRegressor model so that I could tune the alpha hyperparameter, as well as other hyperparameters to help make my model generalize to data it hasn't seen as well as possible.
 I built both models using a pipeline including an OrdinalEncoder for the categorical variables, a SimpleImputer to fill in the null values with the mean of the column, and the model that we were training.

 Before going any further I like to check the metrics for how the models perform without any hyperparameter tuning.
-My Ridge model had a validation MAE of 0.119 and my XGBRegresso model had a validation MAE of 0.111.
+My Ridge model had a validation MAE of 0.119 and my XGBRegressor model had a validation MAE of 0.111.
 Since the XGBRegressor model was performing better on the validation data without any adjustment, that is the model I used to tune the hyperparameters.

 # **Hyperparameter Tuning**
 In an effort to get my MAE metric as low as possible, I turned to the GridSearchCV to tune my hyperparameters so I could be sure that I was as thorough as possible.
 The hyperparameters that I wanted to tune were the SimpleImputer strategy and the XGBRegressors's max depth, alpha, and n_estimators with 10 folds.